the-draupnir-project/draupnir-documentation/docs/contributing/planning.md

 An increment represents a small end-to-end unit of delivery that advances a bet's commitment.
 The outcomes are always observable and are completable within one longhouse cycle.
 The bet commitment is advanced by either creating value or by providing insight into solutions.
+Increments are usually always materialized immediately before the cycle they are used in to prevent planning-decay.

 The observable value is usually: